CRAZE-C/Placement_Registration_Portal/README.md

   - View applied companies.
 - **Admin Dashboard**:
   - Add companies and eligibility criteria.
-  - View list of students who have applied to companies.
+  - View a list of students who have applied to companies.
 - **Profile Management**: Manage profile picture and other details.
 - **Responsive Design**: The application is designed to be responsive and user-friendly.